ShivalikaRastogi/HR-Analytics-with-QA-Testing/README.md

 ## 📈 DASHBOARD VISUALIZATIONS

-1. **Tree Map**: Displays attrition by gender, providing a visual comparison of attrition rates between male and female employees.
+1. **Donut Chart**:  Displays attrition by gender and age gap, providing a visual comparison of attrition rates between male and female employees within the age gap.

-2. **Donut Chart**: Represents attrition by education, showing the proportion of employees leaving based on their education level.

-3. **Bar Graph**: Illustrates attrition by age, highlighting the attrition rate for different age groups.
+2. **Bar Graph**: Illustrates attrition by age, highlighting the attrition rate for different age groups.

-4. **Heat Map**: Shows job role satisfaction, indicating the level of satisfaction for different job roles within the company.
+3. **Heat Map**: Shows job role satisfaction, indicating the level of satisfaction for different job roles within the company.

-5. **Clustered Bar Chart**: Depicts attrition by salary slab, allowing comparison of attrition rates across different salary ranges.
+4. **Clustered Bar Chart**: Depicts attrition by Education background, showing the proportion of employees leaving based on their education level.

-6. **Stacked Area Chart**: Visualizes attrition by years at the company, demonstrating attrition trends based on the duration of employment.

-7. **Clustered Chart**: Displays attrition by job role, providing a comparison of attrition rates across various job roles.
+5. **Pi Chart**: Displays attrition by department, allowing comparison of attrition rates across different departments.

 #  ✨ INSIGHTS GENERATED :